-Inform all those who are in contact with your child: the parents of their friends and the school or nursery to stop an epidemic.
-Keep hats and scarfs in the sleeve of the coat when left in coat racks.
+Washing bedlinen as well as hats and scarfs may also help.
+You have to inform all those who are in contact with the person who got head lice; for instance friends and a child’s school.
+To prevent head lice from spreading, keep hats and scarfs tucked in the sleeve of the coat when left in coat racks.

 You should seek medical advice, if

 - the head lice don’t disappear despite your best home-care efforts and prevention of reinfestation.

 Emergency care professionals have produced the instruction in collaboration with Terveyskirjasto.